 Audacity

-Audacity is by far the most used recording software.
+Audacity is by far the most used audio recording software.
 The reasons are simple: it’s free and easy to use.
 You can record multiple channels and have all the basic controls you might need.
-Furthermore, with their last update that improved their file management, Audacity is now even more user-friendly.
+Furthermore, with their last update, which improved their file management, Audacity is now even more user-friendly.
 For these reasons, Audacity is our top recommendation for podcasters.
 If you wish to learn how to record a podcast using Audacity, watch this short tutorial.

 Garage band (Mac only)